You do no longer need your domain and want to delete it?

 - For a third party to be indicated by the last domain holder.

 The RGP procedure enables the last domain holder to re-register the domain by having it restored by a provider.
-The domain in question will only be available for registration by any interested third party if it has not been re-registered during the 30 days' Redemption Grace Period.
+The domain will only be available for registration by any interested third party if it has not been re-registered during the 30 days' Redemption Grace Period.